goacs2python/GOACS2-Final-Project/README.md

 When using the requests library, you might need to `pip install requests`.
 If your computer complains about permissions, try installing for the user using `python -m pip install -user requests` on Windows or `pip install --user requests` on Mac.

 ---

-### Instructions
-- Create a separate file for each program.
-- Name each file according to the name on the assignment page.
-- When you are finished, be sure to sync (commit and push) your code to GitHub

----

 ### Tips
-- Start the problem set early!
+- Start the project early!
     - The earlier you start, the more time you have to get help if you run into any problems.
 - Test your code.